-New this year: Starting in 2020, you may wait to tag the swan until after you return to your blind, your boat (or other vessel) or dry land, whichever is nearest to the point where the bird was retrieved.
+Reminder: You may wait to tag the swan until after you return to your blind, your boat (or other vessel) or dry land, whichever is nearest to the point where the bird was retrieved.

 To tag a swan, completely detach the tag from your swan permit and completely remove the notches that correspond with the month and day the swan was taken.
 Then, attach the tag to the carcass so the tag remains securely fastened and visible.